People trapped, 2.5M without power as Ian drenches Florida | Science-Environment

 People trapped, 2.5M without power as Ian drenches Florida

-Hurricane Ian left a path of destruction in southwest Florida, trapping people in flooded homes, destroying the only bridge to Sanibel Island, damaging the roof of a hospital intensive care unit and knocking out power to 2.5 million people as it dumped rain across the peninsula on Thursday.
+Hurricane Ian left a path of destruction in southwest Florida, trapping people in flooded homes, cutting off the only bridge to a barrier island, damaging the roof of a hospital intensive care unit and knocking out power to 2.5 million people as it dumped rain across the peninsula on Thursday.

 One of the strongest hurricanes to ever hit the United States threatened catastrophic flooding around the state.